The Most Important Thing on Social Media: Do Not Pose as, Be a Legit User

 - Do not share solely for numbers but for quality.

 Now this is obviously a SEO blog so you probably wonder where the promotion comes in.
-In SEO 2.0 we don’t do obvious, sneaky or posing self promotion.
+In SEO 2.0 we don’t do obvious, sneaky or posing as somebody else self promotion.

 Exploitation vs participation